 Other Benefits of Having Regular Sex

-As well as the fact that sex improves sleep and pr, there are other benefits of having regular sex.
+As well as the fact that sex improves sleep there are other benefits of having regular sex.

 It facilitates pair bonding